 Do research!
 Figure out what your non-negotiables are in a house and keep your parking spot in mind (Zoning Bylaws).
 Also, staying in tiny houses is a great way to get a feel for them.
 Actually stepping into and staying the night in different tiny houses is an excellent way to get some ideas of what kind of layout would work best and to see if tiny living is for you!
 Before I bought my buildings, I stayed in a lot of tiny cabins, campers and motorhomes to get ideas for what I wanted!
 I am constantly looking at new tiny home models through media to get new ideas of living tiny and off the grid.
 Remember were not here to reinvent the wheel, were here to improve on it.

 Yes!
-My website is: www.acorninno.ca click on, Products Services, then Selkirk Project.
+My website is: www.acorninno.ca click on, Products Services, then on Selkirk Project, then hit Selkirk Gallery button on top of page to see the pictures.
 Until then, this is Eddy Boy Stencel saying, Who says you can not live tiny and off the grid but with Hollywood appliances?